With support from the U.S. Embassy in Lebanon

 Criminalization of Parental Abduction in Lebanese Law

-The necessity of enacting strict legislation in the Lebanese Parliament criminalizing family abduction acts and imposing deterrent penalties up to 10 years imprisonment.
+The necessity of enacting strict legislation in the Lebanese Parliament criminalizing family abduction acts and imposing deterrent penalties .
 The law must protect children's and left-behind parents' rights and prevent impunity in Lebanon.

 Developing International Cooperation Mechanisms